Board of Director Biographies

 Phone: (571) 934-7408

-Bill Kaplan is the founder of Working KnowledgeCSP LLC, a SDVOSB and independent consulting company with a practice in knowledge management and organization performance serving clients in both the public and private sector.
-Through October 2009, Kaplan was the chief knowledge officer for Acquisition Solutions, Inc. (now ASI Government).
-Prior to this, he served as the deputy knowledge management practice manager and a senior consultant for SAIC.
-He completed a distinguished career in acquisition and program management in the U.S. Air Force and the Department of Defense, retiring in the rank of colonel.
+Bill Kaplan is the founder of Working KnowledgeCSP LLC, an SDVOSB and independent consulting company with a practice in knowledge management, acquisition management, and organization performance serving clients in both the public and private sector.
+Through October 2009, Kaplan was the Chief Knowledge Officer, KM Practice Manager, and Corporate Ethics Officer for Acquisition Solutions, Inc. (now ASI Government).
+Prior to this, he served as the Deputy Knowledge Management Practice manager and a senior consultant for SAIC.
+Prior to his responsibilities at SAIC, he completed a distinguished career in contracting and program management in the U.S. Air Force and the Department of Defense, retiring in the rank of Colonel.
 During his military career, he earned numerous personal and unit awards and service medals, including the Defense Superior Service Medal and the Legion of Merit Medal.

 Rodney F. Matsushima, Fellow—Director

-Rodney Matsushima is currently an executive vice president at Suntiva, LLC.
-He has been in the government acquisition and assistance business for more than 39 years.
-He is also an adjunct professor in the International Defense Acquisition Resource Management Program of the Naval Postgraduate School in Monterey, California, and an instructor for the U.S. Agency for International Development.
-During his 20 years of active duty as a Naval Supply Corps officer, Matsushima held various management positions.
+Rodney Matsushima is currently the Executive Vice President at Suntiva, LLC.
+He has been in the government acquisition and assistance business for more than 40 years.
+He is an adjunct professor in the International Defense Acquisition Resource Management Program of the Naval Postgraduate School in Monterey, California, and works with the U.S. Agency for International Development creating and delivering customized Acquisition and Assistance Courses to their 80 Worldwide Missions and Headquarters staff.
+During his 20 years of active duty as a Naval Supply Corps Officer, Matsushima held various senior management positions in the Acquisition and Contract Management field.
+An active member of NCMA, he previously served on the Executive Advisory Council, President of the Beach Cities Chapter and Director of the Monterey Peninsula Chapter.
+He is currently a member of NCMA's Washington DC Chapter.
+He received his BS in Biology from Purdue University and his MS in Acquisition and Contract Management from the Naval Postgraduate School, Monterey, CA.

 Thomas D. Robinson—Director

-Mr. Thomas D. Robinson is the Associate Deputy, Assistant Secretary (Contracting) at the Pentagon in Washington D.C.
-He is responsible for the technical direction and supervision of the programs and functions including the planning, direction and implementation of policies, programs, and objectives governing Air Force Contracting to include the entire spectrum of Air Force operational, central and major weapons acquisitions.
+Mr. Thomas Robinson is the Director of Contracting for the Air Force Life Cycle Management Center at Wright-Patterson AFB, OH.
+He is responsible for a $200B Major Weapons Systems portfolio with over $37B in annual contract spend overseeing 1900 Contracting personnel.
+He previously served as the Executive Director of Air Force Installation Contracting Agency at Wright-Patterson AFB, OH.
+He is responsible for the technical direction, supervision, and programs and functions in Air Force Operational Contracting.
+Prior to this he served as the Associate Deputy, Assistant Secretary (Contracting) at the Pentagon in Washington D.C. responsible for the technical direction and supervision of the programs and functions including the planning, direction and implementation of policies, programs, and objectives governing Air Force Contracting to include the entire spectrum of Air Force operational, central and major weapons acquisitions.
 Mr. Robinson is a retired AF Colonel with 28 years of active duty experience in Contracting.
 He has commanded two squadrons, served as contract manager, chief of operational contracting division, staff acquisition officer for USAFE at Ramstein Air Base, principal advisor to United States Forces Azores on acquisition requirements, executed contingency effort in support of Operation Joint Endeavor, deputy chief of contracting division for F-22 Systems Program Office, Deputy Mission Support Group Commander at Eglin AFB and as the Director of Contracting, Ogden Air Logistics Center, Hill AFB, Utah.
 Prior to his current SES position, Mr. Robinson served as the Senior Contracting Official at both the Air Education and Training Command (AETC) and the Pacific Air Forces (PACAF).

 Philip E. Salmeri, CPCM, Fellow—Director